Global Communications

 Key Aims

-This initiative is supported by a CAL research incubator grant, aiming to:
+In 2024-25 this initiative was supported by a CAL research incubator grant, aiming to:

-- Develop an interdisciplinary group with interests in global communications.
+- Develop an active interdisciplinary group with wide interests in global communications.

-- Provide space for research and help identify potential collaborations.
+- Provide space for research and identify potential collaborations within and outside the University of Birmingham.

 - Co-create resources for future research, public engagement or impact activities.